 Alligators and Crocodiles

 The American alligator can reach over 14 feet in length and kill prey as large as cattle.
-Most homes cannot accommodate such a large predator.
-These animals can cause serious infections from bites, causing limb amputations, knock you down with a whip of their tail while it breaks your legs, and even kill you with their bite force of around 2000 pounds.
-You don't want to see a male gator during mating season.
-These animals should be respected but not kept as pets.
+Most homes cannot accommodate such a predator.
+These animals can cause serious infections from bites, knock you down or break your legs with a whip of their tail, and kill you with their bite force of around 2,000 pounds.
+You also don't want to be around a male gator during mating season.

 10 of 10

-With the exception of the tiny Fennec or desert fox (or the domesticated Silver/Siberian Fox), foxes are not recommended as pets.
-Red foxes can become very tame, but never fully trustworthy and are especially dangerous around children, just like other wild canines such as wolves.
-They are far from being domesticated and they also have a musky odor that is far worse than a ferret.
+With the exception of the tiny fennec fox (or the domesticated silver/Siberian fox), foxes are not recommended as pets.
+Red foxes can become very tame but never fully trustworthy.
+And they will bite if they feel threatened.
+They also have a musky odor that is far worse than a ferret.
 Also, most states will destroy a pet fox if a bite is reported because there is no vaccination protocol for the animal.